inform-health-informatics/emapflowviz/notes.md

 maybe you could just count fact types as they are stored in star? rather than waste time this evening trying to make the connection via the VPN to check; let's just assume that you can with some SQL magic recreate a stream of measurements with timestamps see https://bost.ocks.org/mike/path/

+2019-11-29t091351
+query updated to pull through hospital visit detail too need to also create a query that pulls through all _open_ visits (i.e. those without a discharge date); given this will search the entire live data base then need to check that query uses indexes well tasks for today
+- apply forces
+- load and 'play' all existing open patients for the existing time based query
+- logic to exit patients when discharged
+- make counters work
+- radial layout

+2019-11-30t083950
+trying to go back to the original example with a static data load